Why is my hedge drainage problems

 1. 1

-Use a garden fork or aerator tool to loosen compacted soil around the hedge and improve water infiltration.
+Use a garden fork or core aerator to loosen compacted soil around the hedge, which will improve water absorption and drainage.

 2. 2